College football national championships in NCAA Division I FBS: Coaches Poll

 News agency United Press (UP), the main competitor to the Associated Press, began conducting its own college football ratings during the 1950 season.
 The wire service came to be known as United Press International (UPI) following a merger with International News Service in 1958.

 The weekly ranking was a joint polling effort between the news agency and the American Football Coaches Association (AFCA), with UP/UPI sports writers gathering and tabulating the coaches' votes and publishing the results in newspapers across the nation.

 The UP/UPI rankings were originally conducted by polling 35 of the nation's college football coaches.
 The coaches were chosen to represent every major football conference, with 5 coaches from each of 7 regions, in an apparent effort to combat the perceived East Coast bias of the rival AP Poll's constituent sports writers.

 Each season's final Coaches Poll was initially published following the regular season and did not take bowl game results into account; the UP/UPI national champion lost its bowl game 8 times between 1950 and 1973.
 Since the 1974 season the poll has awarded its national championship following the postseason bowls.
 That same year the AFCA voted to thereafter not rank any team currently under NCAA or conference-sanctioned probation.

 Following the decline of UPI in the 1980s, the AFCA ended their 42-year relationship with the wire service in 1991.
-The Coaches Poll continued, with new sponsorship and distribution partners, as the USA Today/CNN poll (1991–1996), USA Today/ESPN poll (1997–2004), USA Today poll (2005–2014), and USA Today/Amway poll (2014–present).
+The Coaches Poll continued, with new sponsorship and distribution partners, as the USA Today/CNN poll (1991–1996), USA Today/ESPN poll (1997–2004) and USA Today poll (2005–present).

 The Bowl Championship Series included the Coaches Poll as a major factor in its ranking formula.
 In return, voting AFCA members were contractually obligated to award their Coaches Poll national championship selections to the winner of the BCS National Championship Game.
 Lacking its own dedicated trophy, the BCS champion was awarded The Coaches' Trophy on the field immediately following the game.